railwayapp/docs/src/docs/maturity/use-cases.md

 - Traditional Banking
 - Machine Learning Compute

-FedRAMP is planned to be on

 ### Status on Certifications

-Railway is undergoing the certification process, for more information see our [compliance documentation page](/maturity/compliance).
+Railway is undergoing the SoC2 certification process, for more information see our [compliance documentation page](/maturity/compliance).

 ## General Recommendations